-Volunteer/Unified Partner Name: List 2 Non-family references (required 1): Name: Relationship: Address or Phone Nu mber: 1) 2) 8 In the event of an emergency, contact: Emergency Contact Name Relationsl hip Phone 01111111111111111111111111111111111111 SPECIAL OLYMPICS RELEASE AND WAIVER OF LIABILITY Please initial to acknowledge you read and understand the below disclosure In consideration of participating in Special Olympics Unified Sports, I represent that I understand the nature of the event and that I (or my child if a minor) am (is) qualified, in good health, and in proper physical condition to participate in Unified Sports events.
+Volunteer/Unified Partner Name: List 2 Non-family references (required) u Name: Relationship: Address or Phone Nu ımber: 1) 2) In the event of an emergency, contact: in the event of an emergency, contact.
+Emergency Contact Name Relations hip Phone CDECIAL OLVEADICE DELEACE AND WA NED OF HADILITY SPECIAL OLYMPICS RELEASE AND WAIVER OF LIABILITY Please initial to acknowledge you read and understand the below disclosure In consideration of participating in Special Olympics Unified Sports, I represent that I understand the nature of the event and that I (or my child if a minor) am (is) qualified, in good health, and in proper physical condition to participate in Unified Sports events.
 I fully understand the event involves risks of serious bodily injury which may be caused by my own actions or inactions, by the actions of others participating in the event, or by conditions in which the event takes place.
 I fully accept an assume all such risks and all responsibility for losses, costs, and/or damages I (and/or my minor child) may incur as a result of my (or my child's if a minor) participation.
 I acknowledge that at any time that if I (we) feel that the event conditions are unsafe, I, (and/or my minor child) will discontinue participation immediately.
-Initial PLEASE READ BEFORE SIGNING: I understand that: In the course of volunteering for Special Olympics, I may be dealing with confidential information and I agree to keep said information in the strictest confidence.
+Initial PLEASE READ BEFORE SIGNING: understand that: In the course of volunteering for Special Olympics, may be dealing with confidential information and agree to keep said information in the strictest confidence.
 The relationship between Special Olympics Georgia and volunteers is an "at will" arrangement, and that it may be terminated a any time without cause by either the volunteer or Special Olympics Georgia.
 I grant Special Olympics Georgia and Special Olympics, Inc. permission to use my likeness, voice, and words in or on television, radio, film, and on Special Olympics Georgia's and Special Olympics, Inc.'s Website, or in any other form, format or media to promote activities of Special Olympics.
 I understand that the Protective Behaviors training must be completed every 3 years in order to be considered a Class A volunteer and to participate as a volunteer at any Special Olympics Georgia event.
 If I am 18 years old or older, I am required by Special Olympics Georgia to submit a background screening every 3 years in order to be considered a Class A volunteer and to participate as a volunteer at any Special Olympics Georgia event.
-I agree to pay \$3.00 for my background screening through Verified Volunteers, Inc. and I give permission for Special Olympics Georgia to view my background screening.
-All information contained in this application is true and complete and correct to the best of my knowledge.
-I will contact the Special Olympics Georgia office at (229) 712-9973 if any of my information changes.
+I agree to pay \$3.00 for my background screening through Verified Volunteers, Inc. and I give permission for Special Olympics Georgia to view my background screening through Verified Volunteers, Inc. and I give permission for Special Olympics Georgia to view my background screening through Verified Volunteers, Inc. and I give permission for Special Olympics Georgia to view my background screening through Verified Volunteers, Inc. and I give permission for Special Olympics Georgia to view my background screening through Verified Volunteers, Inc. and I give permission for Special Olympics Georgia office at (229) 712-9973 if any of my information changes.
 In signing this application, I have read the forgoing information, and I agree to comply with the volunteer or coach code of conduct and all Special Olympics rules and regulations of the organization.
-By signing below I am acknowledging that I have read and understand this disclosure and agree to abide by all SOGA guidelines.
-Volunteer/Unified Partner's Signature Signature of Parent or Guardian (if Vo e llunteer is Minor) Date: Date: Print Full Name of Parent or Guardian · · · · · · · · · · · · · · · · · · ·
+By signing below I am ackno Date: Print Full Name of Parent or Guardian =